Santo Niño de Cebú: Patronage

 The devotion to the Santo Niño is common with worldwide veneration of the Infant Jesus of Prague.
 The image is found in many houses, business establishments, and public transportation.
-Traditionally, the image is often dressed in one of two colours: red is common for domestic images, while green – symbolising luck – is worn by those enshrined in businesses.
+Traditionally, the image is often dressed in one of two colors: red is common for domestic images, while green – symbolizing luck – is worn by those enshrined in businesses.
+However, the church declared that red is the prescribed color of the image, not green.
 It is also often dressed in miniature costumes that often reflect the profession of its devotee such as physicians, nurses, policemen, or teachers.
 Another popular variation is the Santo Niño de Atocha which in the country is uniquely in a standing pose rather than seated as with the Spanish version.